-The Key worker analysis examines the ability of key workers in Jersey (teachers, police officers and nurses) to purchase property in Jersey at the lower quartile price or to rent property, of varying types and sizes, at the mean price in the private sector.
+The Key worker analysis examines the ability of key workers in Jersey (teachers, police officers and nurses) to purchase property in Jersey of varying types and sizes, at the lower quartile price.

 The measures of affordability presented are derived from information on property prices and income compiled by the States of Jersey Statistics Unit; see Appendix: Data Sources.
-Due to the availability of information relating to share transfer transactions, the measures of affordability derived from distributions of property prices (e.g. the JHAI and lower quartile comparisons) are presented only for the period 2010 to 2012, whilst measures derived from mean averages of property prices (e.g. the ratio analysis) are shown for the full period 2002-2012.
+Due to the availability of information relating to share transfer transactions, the measures of affordability derived from distributions of property prices (e.g. the JHAI and lower quartile comparisons) are presented only for the period 2010 to 2013, whilst measures derived from mean averages of property prices (e.g. the ratio analysis) are shown for the full period 2002-2013.